cestlou/pugLife/README.md

 # pugLife
-A pug themed dungeon crawler-eque game, coded in AngularJS.
+A pug themed dungeon crawler-eque game, written in AngularJS.